CarrKnight/freelunch/README.md

 #>  0.4969959391 -0.0005872575
 ```

-but coverage (out-of-sample probability that the real parameter is in
+however, coverage (out-of-sample probability that the real parameter is
-the 95% CI) is quite accurate (target here is 0.95):
+in the 95% CI) is quite accurate (target here is 0.95):

 ``` r
 abc.cv$contained